Where are the songs of Spring? (You might well ask.)

 When weeds, in wheels, shoot long and lovely and lush.

 The darling bud’s not ready for the task

 The lark ascending but a darkling thrush.

-The smell of fear’s cloaked by nasal congestion,
+The smell of fear’s cloaked by facial mask,

 And hectic cheeks rosy with flu’s first blush: